NethServer/docs/administrator-manual/en/migration.rst

 configuration must be switched to the new profile.
 From command line execute: ::

- db accounts ibay_name SmbProfileType default signal-event ibay-mody ibay_name
+ db accounts setprop ibay_name SmbProfileType default signal-event ibay-mody ibay_name

 Where ``ibay_name`` is the name of the ibay to configure.